 Your privacy is covered thanks to the provider’s no-logs policy and its acceptance of cryptocurrency for subscriptions.

-The Private Internet Access global server network consists of 3,300+ servers in 32+ countries.
-To make sure the provider has servers located where you need them, check their server coverage before clicking the “subscribe” button.
+The Private Internet Access global server network consists of 3,300+ servers in 80+ countries.

 - Only GUI-based Linux app in this lineup

 - Allows up to 10 devices to connect simultaneously

 - Some major streaming providers block this service

 - Doesn’t work in China and some other restrictive countries

 GUI VPN APP FOR RASPBERRY PI:Private Internet Access deserves a close look from Raspberry Pi users, especially those who prefer a GUI-based app.
 While the provider delivers excellent privacy and online security protections, it doesn’t work well in overly restrictive countries.
 A 30-day money-back guarantee is available.

 Sweden-based provider PrivateVPN may not match the massive global server networks that its competitors offer.
 However, its protection matches up well against the other VPNs.